 Ipswich Historical Society acknowledges the Traditional Custodians of the lands on which we work and live.
-We pay our respects to Elders past, present and future, and extend that respect to all Aboriginal and Torres Strait Islander Peoples.
+We pay our respects to Elders past, present and emerging, and extend that respect to all Aboriginal and Torres Strait Islander Peoples.

 The Ipswich Historical Society was founded in October 1966 as a result of a recognised need in the community for the collection and preservation of the history and heritage of the Ipswich region.
 In July 1967, the Society began its search for suitable premises for meetings and to establish a Historical Museum.

 The Society commenced collections of items of interest in February, 1969.
 On 2nd March 1982, the Society launched the book “Romance on the Bremer”.
 It was reprinted in 1992.

 A patron of the Society was Life Member, Beryl Johnston until her passing in August 2021.
 Our patron, David Donald, passed away in May 2019.
 Claire Guymer, also a Life Member, accepted the invitation to become a Patron in October 2019.

 In 1997 the Ipswich City Council purchased the property now known as Cooneana Heritage Centre at New Chum from FAI and after the Society commissioned a study of the project, an expression of interest was submitted to the Ipswich City Council.
 The Society was chosen as the successful bidder to develop the Cooneana Heritage Centre Project.